 The use of canned laughter in television shows has been known to increase the length of time that people will laugh along.
 We often look to others before deciding how we respond to a situation.
 This is one of the reasons that we pass by someone in distress – if the person before us didn’t respond it is less likely that the next person will respond.

 He also refers to an experiment by Professor Dean Karlan at Yale University that found that if they shared that they had already raised 2/3 of the amount needed, others were more likely to give.
-This is consistent with a study completed by Adrian Sargeant for public radio.

 There are two additional anecdotes – one related to the likelihood of a wallet being returned and the other related to donation boxes (and whether they were empty or ‘seeded’ with money).